weiliang79/TweetsKeeper/README.md

 # Tweets Keeper

-This application is still in alpha version.
+This project is still in alpha version.
 It might be unstable or lack of features that I promised.

 Tweets Keeper is a Open Source Application that helps you bookmarking some social media post from Twitter, Pixiv and more.